Safest Places to Visit in Mexico

 3. Mérida

-Located in Yucatán state, Mérida is one of the best places to visit if you're interested in arts and culture.
-It's also one of the safest destinations to travel to in Mexico.
+Located in Yucatán state, Mérida is one of the safest places to visit if you're interested in arts and culture.
+It's also a popular tourist destination to travel to in Mexico.

 Officials in Mérida have partnered with officials from the United States to reduce violent crime associated with the drug trade.
 As part of the initiative, Mérida participates in the Southern Border Telecommunications Program, which aims to address smuggling and other offenses perpetrated by transnational criminal organizations.
 Mérida has also modernized its infrastructure, making it easier for police officers to address crime.

 According to crime data published by the Mexican government, property crimes account for most of the criminal offenses reported in Mérida and other parts of Yucatán state.
-Theft and damage to property made up nearly 25% of the complaints submitted in August 2023.
+Threats, damage to property, and other crimes of the common law made up nearly 49.6% of the complaints submitted in September 2024.

-We included Mérida on this list because Yucatán state has the lowest travel advisory level issued by the U.S. State Department, indicating that American tourists should exercise normal precautions, just as they would when traveling within the United States.
+We included Mérida on this list because Yucatán state has the lowest travel advisory level issued by the U.S. State Department, indicating that American tourists should exercise normal precautions, as they would when traveling within the United States.
+This means that Mérida ranks among some of the safest cities in Mexico.

 While you're in Mérida, follow these tips to protect your family from criminal activity: